 Thirty years after its creation, the work is being reprised in June 2018 by two young performers, mezzo-soprano Ghislaine Deschambault and percussionist Huizi Wang, in a stage production by Pauline Vaillancourt inspired by Joseph Saint-Gelais’ 1987 version.

-Five performances of the opera will be given at the Salle de concert of the Conservatoire de Musique in Montréal.
-It is part of the Série hommage paying tribute to José Evangelista, initiated by the Société de musique contemporaine du Québec (SMCQ).
+Five performances of the opera will be given at the concert hall of the Conservatoire in Montréal.
+It is presented as part of the Homage Series to José Evangelista, initiated by the Société de musique contemporaine du Québec (SMCQ).

 “For over 10 years, I was interested in narrative genres of music.
 Back in 1975, I set a short prose piece by Henri Michaux to music, but for a long time, I was unable to find material that allowed me to create a longer work.
 It was not until 1985, after a storytelling performance by Alexis Nouss, that I finally found my librettist and our collaboration materialized through a commission from Pauline Vaillancourt with the assistance of Canada Council for the Arts.
 The La Porte project could be described as a situation in which the traditional storyteller is set to music, not accompanied by music.
 But since the storyteller also plays the various characters, the result is genre that straddles narrative singing and opera.”